ngemily/dotfiles/README.md

     git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim
     vim +PluginInstall +qall

+YouCompleteMe compile and install.
+Remember to use a `.ycm_extra_conf.py` for semantic completion.

+    cd ~/.vim/bundle/YouCompleteMe
+    ./install.py --clang-completer

 For man page, export output of command below to variable VRT.
 This will setup path to vim's less, which will be used for man's pager.